Szwochm/OSCP-Prep/eCCPT Networking/README.md

 ## 11/12/2022
 ## Poisoning and Exploit with Responder Lab

-I don't know how to use this tool efficienctly, I will have to invest more time into it next time I study
+I don't know how to use this tool efficiently, I will have to invest more time into it next time I study

 !!!MultiRelay uses Runas.exe to run commands as user, and Svc.exe to create a service for the command.
 If you try to use x86 on x64 or vice versa you will have problems...!!!